 There are going to be times when employees in California need time off from work.
 If they need time off to handle serious medical emergencies for themselves or their family members, both state and federal law offer protections so that the employee cannot be terminated from their job.
 In particular, the Family Medical Leave Act is in place to provide unpaid leave in these situations.
 At Rise Law Firm, our Los Angeles FMLA attorneys want to discuss what you can do if your employer fails to provide required medical leave.

-After being treated unfairly by your employer, you need a team by your side that has vast experience handling these cases.
+After being treated unfairly by your employer, you need a Los Angeles employment lawyer by your side that has vast experience handling these cases.
 Rise Law Firm Is here to help.

 These cases often require extensive investigation to ensure that the employer violated the worker’s rights.
 An attorney with experience in FMLA cases will obtain all evidence related to the case, including the medical documentation related to the leave.
 An attorney will show that the employer was required to abide by federal or state unpaid medical leave laws and demonstrate how they did not provide the leave to the employee.